Virginia-Pennsylvania Boundary

 However, the 40th degree is so far north of New Castle that the lines never intersect.
 The geographic impossibility in the 1681 charter created great confusion between the Calverts of Maryland, the Penns of Pennsylvania, and even the gentry of Virginia.

-Some Pennsylvania officials tried to expand their claim by asserting that the "beginning" of the 40th degree of latitude was the 39th parallel, and therefore all land north of the 39th degree of latitude was included in Penn's grant.
+Some Pennsylvania officials tried to expand their claim by asserting that the "beginning" of the 40th degree of latitude was the 39th parallel; therefore all land north of the 39th degree of latitude was included in Penn's grant.
 That extra degree of latitude would have moved the Maryland-Pennsylvania boundary to the south by roughly 69 miles.3

 the 40th degree line of latitude runs through Philadelphia, and does not intersect a circle with a 12 mile diameter centered on New Castle